 Helen appears at inquests on behalf of insurer clients and organisations.

-- Chambers are delighted to announce that Helen Pagett has been appointed as a Deputy District Judge.
-Helen has been appointed to the South Eastern Circuit
+- Helen Pagett has been appointed as a Deputy District Judge

 - Helen Pagett successfully defends NHS Commissioning Board